-Illustration 61 - Marking the cut line of tray
+Illustration 60 - Marking the cut line of tray

-Illustration 61a - Portable bandsaw
+Illustration 61 - Portable bandsaw

-• Use a square and a white pencil to mark the cut line.
-The length of the tray should just cover the solenoid slot.
+Use a square and a white pencil to mark the cut line.
+(See III.
+60) (Treble end only) The length of the tray should just cover the solenoid slot.